juanjesus-ldo/scene_generator/README.md

 > Make sure Blender's Python environment is correctly set up to use `bpy`.

+**⏳ Coming soon**: A Dockerfile will be available to facilitate deployment and setup.

 ---

 ## 🚀 Quick Start

 This project offers two methods for generating synthetic scenes.
 Choose the method that best fits your needs:

 1. **⏩ Continuous execution**: Runs the entire process in one go using `main_generator.py`, generating images until the total image count or minimum instance requirement is met.
 2. **🔍 Monitored execution**: Uses `monitoring_generator.py` to periodically restart the process after generating a certain number of images, ensuring stability in long-running tasks.